It is our commitment that Cheley is a great place to work. We believe that each staff member contributes directly to Cheley’s success.

 Our staff time off during Summer Camp can be divided into three categories: days off, nights off, and 36s.
 One day off (8AM to midnight) and one night off (5PM to midnight) per week is standard for counselors, as they are on activities five days a week.
 The first week of each term, counselors are only able to take a half-day off (8AM – 3PM) or night off.
 Staff may also request a 36 once a summer: a combo of a night off/day off, where you do not need to sleep in your cabin – perfect for if you have family or friends visiting.
 On Sundays, all counselors and most support staff remain in camp.
 Time off for support staff varies by position but includes one day off and one night off at a minimum.
 Staff who are at camp longer than Summer Camp get additional time off.
 During Staff Training, Quarter B-4, Family Camp, and other programs, time off varies.

 What can I do during my time off?

 During time off, many staff go into town (four miles from LOP and seven miles from TEs).
 Whether you visit Kind Coffee for a morning cup of Joe, go for a day hike in RMNP, or read a book while hammocking by Lake Estes, there are many options for rest and relaxation.
-It is common for staff to do laundry during their time off as we do not provide laundry services for staff.
 Staff will also often visit surrounding cities, such as Boulder, Longmont, Loveland, and Denver.
 There is a counselor cabin in each unit with a refrigerator for staff to use during their time off.
 For those without a car, we offer a daily shuttle to town in the morning that returns in the afternoon.